cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 	0.950975 % (0.95 %) interval (target)  = 0 < r < 2.2

 along with a plot of the posterior distribution shown below.
-This is the same as the output from combine, but the script can also be used to find lower limits (for example) or credible intervals.
+This is the same as the output from <span style="font-variant:small-caps;">Combine</span>, but the script can also be used to find lower limits (for example) or credible intervals.

 ![](images/bayes1D.png)